MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Şerit öğesi odaklanmıştır TRUE; Aksi durumda FALSE.
+Şerit öğesi odaklı ise doğru; Aksi halde yanlış.

 ### <a name="remarks"></a>Açıklamalar